 - Sleep (calculating your sleep quality and duration)

-- Activity (how much you’re moving and how much energy is being expended in the process).
+- Activity (how much you’re moving and how much energy is being expended).

 Together, these provide an easy-to-grasp look at where your body’s at, and you can keep an eye on specific vitals for any concerning trends.
 And the ring syncs with Apple Health or Google Fit, too.